Algo1337/clibplus/README.md

 To avoid re-inventing the wheels for future projects and to attract more developer to move to C and have to start with that isn't gonna kill their motivation in the process of learning when approaching memory management

+# Coming Soon

+- An application serving as a github-based repo package manager.
+Allowing you to download certain libs from this repo from linux CMD-Line (ex: ctypes -i net -extra)

 # Progress